ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ## Windows Graphics Device Interface

-[**Graphics Device Interface**](https://en.wikipedia.org/wiki/Graphics_Device_Interface) (GDI) is one of basic components of Windows OS.
-This component responds for representing graphical objects and transmitting them to output devices.
+[**Graphics Device Interface**](https://en.wikipedia.org/wiki/Graphics_Device_Interface) (GDI) is basic component of Windows OS.
+This component is responsible for representing graphical objects and transmitting them to output devices.
 All visual elements of typical application's window are constructed using graphical objects.
 Examples of these objects are Device Contexts, Bitmaps, Brushes, Colors and Fonts.

 This scheme represents a relationship between graphical objects and devices: